protontypes/open-sustainable-technology/README.md

 - [OpenPV](https://github.com/open-pv/website) - A website to simulate shading and annual PV yield based on 3D building data in the browser.
 - [OpenDTU](https://github.com/tbnobody/OpenDTU) - An alternative open source software for communicating with Hoymiles solar inverters, which synchronises everything with the s-Miles cloud.
 - [SimShady](https://github.com/open-pv/simshady) - Simulating Shadows for PV Potential Analysis on 3D Data in the Browser.
+- [InSPIRE](https://github.com/NREL/InSPIRE) - Here we will collect scripts, trainings, studies, and any other open-source material that can help further the understanding and research of agrivoltaics.

 ### Wind Energy
 - [DSWE](https://github.com/TAMU-AML/DSWE-Package) - An R implementation of various data science methods for wind energy (DSWE) applications, such as providing machine learning methods to accurately estimate the wind power curve.